mohamedgh16/Getting-started-with-inheritance-using-c-sharp/README.md

 ### Conclusion

-In this tutorial, we have learned the importance of inheritance, how to define a base class and inherit its properties, and understand the relationship between classes. however, it's just the start!
-We will learn more about inheritance in the upcoming tutorials.
+In this tutorial, we have learned the importance of inheritance, how to define a base class and inherit its properties, and understand the relationship between classes.
+However, it's just the start! we will learn more about inheritance in the upcoming tutorials.
 Also, don't forget to test out the code to fully understand how it works.